snapshot-labs/snapshot-strategies/src/strategies/mcb-balance-from-graph/README.md

 }
 ```

+As a example, here is a the graph project for MCB token: [mcb-balance](https://thegraph.com/hosted-service/subgraph/renpu-mcarlo/mcb-balance).

 And the `decimals` is an optional field.
 Ignore it if you have already handle it in graph, or set it to the exact decimals of the raw token balance.